![]() |

 6) Statement of Organization

-B) A committee officer must, in filling out the Form D-1, use the name that appears on his or her birth certificate, baptismal record, voter's registration card, statement of candidacy or nominating petition, or any other name by which the officer is commonly known in the community in which the officer resides.
+B) A committee officer must, in filling out the Form D-1, use the name that appears on that officer's birth certificate, baptismal record, voter's registration card, statement of candidacy or nominating petition, or any other name by which the officer is commonly known in the community in which the officer resides.
 Aliases created for the purpose of filing under Article 9 of the Election Code may not be used.

 D) For the purpose of this subsection (b)(6), the term "person" contained in the definition of "sponsoring entity" shall not include a political committee.
 The term "sponsoring entity" is defined in Section 100.170.

-E) A complaint for willfully filing a false or incomplete Statement of Organization shall be subject to the provisions of Sections 9-20 and 9-21 of the Code.
+E) A complaint for willfully filing a false or incomplete Statement of Organization shall be subject to the provisions of Code Sections 9‑20 and 9-21.